cicsdev/cics-java-liberty-restapp-ext/README.md

 * [`LinkToLiberty`](src-java/com/ibm/cicsdev/restappext/LinkToLiberty.java) - simple POJO to demonstrate how the `CICSProgram` annotation can be used to allow non-Java programs to issue an `EXEC CICS LINK` command and execute code in a Liberty JVM server.
 The `CICSProgram` annotation requires CICS Explorer or CICS Build Toolkit V5.3.0.8 or later.
+* [`LinkToSecurity`](src-java/com/ibm/cicsdev/restappext/LinkToSecurity.java) - Link to Liberty method to demonstrate some aspects of the security behaviour of Link to Liberty.
+Returns the CICS userID and the Java Subject name in container CONT-IDENTITY.
+* [`LinkToLiberty`](src-java/com/ibm/cicsdev/restappext/LinkToLiberty.java) - Link to Liberty method to demonstrate aspects of transaction and Exception behaviour of Link to Liberty.
+Expects input container "ACTION" containing one of {"COMMIT","ROLLBACK","ABEND","THROW","CATCH","PERCOLATE"} and will act accordingly.
 * [`TemporaryStorageResource`](src-java/com/ibm/cicsdev/restappext/TemporaryStorageResource.java) - several methods used to manipulate TSQs.
 * [`TransientDataResource`](src-java/com/ibm/cicsdev/restappext/TransientDataResource.java)
 * [`VsamKsdsFileResource`](src-java/com/ibm/cicsdev/restappext/VsamKsdsFileResource.java) - demonstrates use of the JCICS API to